 - Difficulty breathing

-Surgery to correct anterior osteophytes is generally only indicated if non-surgical treatments have proven ineffective, symptoms fail to improve, and serious dysfunctions like the ones above continue or worsen.
+Surgery to correct anterior osteophytes is generally only indicated if nonsurgical, conservative treatments have proven ineffective, symptoms fail to improve and serious dysfunctions like the ones above continue or worsen.
 Such an operation is highly invasive, as the surgeon must access the anterior aspect of the spine through the front of the neck.
 Normally, the operation requires that the gap between the vertebrae be enlarged and the disc excised; then, the surgeon may remove the osteophytes and resurface the scarred and damaged vertebral body.
 A bone graft taken from the patient’s hip bone is the typical means of fusing the vertebrae together at this spot, and the surgeon may also use an anterior plate to further stabilize the cervical spine.